 The key to getting started is to do a “Google” search of all the educational resources available to you at the school, county, state, or even nationwide.
 Another idea is to also get plugged into mom’s groups that can also provide that information for you.

 Are you currently concerned about the cost of educational resources for families?
-Please feel free to add to my list or ask your questions or concerns in our FORUM section.
+Please feel free to add to my list or ask your questions or concerns below.
 I would be happy to help you!

 Check with your community whether or not there is a local community Children’s Board.
 Most may have these locations already available, however, you may think that it’s just for low-income families and that you may not qualify.